 For variable data and calculations, iText DITO also has powerful data binding capabilities to connect data and template elements, allowing the content in your PDF or input form to be dynamic.
 In our bank statement for example, you can see how a balance can be calculated using the data calculation features of iText DITO:

 If your data is already stored in a database, for example, then you only need to create an output template.
-Alternatively, you might need to collect data from an input form and then insert it into the required place in your output PDF simply by linking the relevant fields in each template. iText DITO does this by using the power of JSON to transfer data from your chosen data source, whether from it’s an input form, RESTful API, a database, or wherever your data might be stored.
+Alternatively, you might need to collect data from an input form and then insert it into the required place in your output PDF simply by linking the relevant fields in each template. iText DITO does this by using the power of JSON to transfer data from your chosen data source, whether it’s from an input form, RESTful API, a database, or wherever your data might be stored.
 All you have to do is to convert the data into JSON format for iText DITO to be able to work its magic.

 The iText DITO SDK